Mikes987/parameters_cfrp_simulation/README.md

 CompDam_DGD handles this nonlinear behavior in quasi static simulation by using the Ramberg Osgood equation.
 This equation uses two parameter.
 For further information e.g. visit [wikipedia](https://en.wikipedia.org/wiki/Ramberg%E2%80%93Osgood_relationship).

 In order to evaluate the Ramberg Osgood Parameters, two scripts were written in Python.
 - In ```ROfit.py``` the txt files, which represent the results of mechanical shear tests, are loaded.
-The scripts summarizes them according to their operating temperature, creates a mean curve and transforms it into the Ramberg Osgood equation.
+The script summarizes them according to their operating temperature, creates a mean curve and transforms it into the Ramberg Osgood equation.
 The CompDam Code does not use the equation as shown in Wikipedia but an adjusted one.
+Furthermore, diagrams are drawn, a file that includes all RO parameters according to the temperature and a logfile will be printed.